dietvin/pod5Viewer/README.md

 - Linux Mint 20.3
 - Debian 12

-Note: The `--dangerous` flag must be added when installing from a snap file.
-We are currently working on providing the pod5Viewer from the Snap Store for a more convenient installation without it.

 ### OS-independent

 The pod5Viewer can be installed via the Python packaging index using `pip`.